Epsom Salt Bath for Babies and Kids

 Epsom salt or magnesium sulfate is a mineral that has been used for medicinal purposes for centuries around the world.
 Epsom salt is rich in numerous detoxifying components including magnesium which are known to have medicinal benefits.
 Over 300 enzymes rely on manganese for their proper functioning, making Epsom salt beneficial for everyone.

 Is It Safe to Bathe a Child in Epsom Salt?

 Epsom salt is an extremely healthy mineral when used in the correct manner.
 It is recommended that you use this mineral after consulting with your doctor.
-However, please note that low-grade Epsom salt is extremely dangerous.
+However, please note that low-grade Epsom salt bath for an infant is extremely dangerous.
 Make sure to buy only high-grade, pure Epsom salt meant for baths and is recognised by a reputed quality monitoring institution.

 Benefits of Epsom Salt Baths for Babies and Children